Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Unfortunately, more likely than not, it’s just a fairy tale.
 It isn’t real.

-You can’t know someone well enough after a few weeks to know that you want to be with them forever.
+You can’t know someone well enough after a few weeks to see that you want to be with them forever.
 Although some people marry quickly and make it work, there’s nothing wrong with waiting and taking things slow.
 If it’s meant to be, it will still be if you marry after two years rather than six months.

 Expecting You to Pay